 So let’s walk through these factors one at a time:

-What phase of the run are we in?
+What phase of the salmon run on the river are we in?

 I would characterize this simply as: